Postgraduate Diploma in Endocrinology (Online Delivery)

 Module 6 – Endocrine-related cancer

 For the continuing online course, candidates are split into groups of 10-15 students.
 Each group is supervised by a lecturer who facilitates the group, monitors and assesses each student throughout the module.
+The fees for this course are available from the Diploma MSc website.

 As part of your online studies you will have access to the Learning Resources Centre materials at the University of South Wales.
 FINDit is the University’s portal which allows you to search for over 13,000 full-text journal articles, news articles, conference proceedings and approximately 160 databases via one search box- the majority of these materials are accessible online.
 Interactive study skills modules are available to study via Blackboard to enable you to utilise the library services fully.